 - first instance composed of state and federal lower court;

 - second instance composed of regional federal court or state high courts; and

-- third instance composed of the Superior Court of Justice and by the Supreme Federal Court.
+- superior instance (it was called third instance in the past) composed of the Superior Court of Justice and the Supreme Federal Court.

 Insurance disputes may be time-consuming if the parties refuse to accept the first instance judgment.